sultanul-ovi/sultanul-ovi/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I’m currently doing my PhD in Computer Science at George Mason University. \
 👀 &nbsp;I’m interested in Machine learning, Cyber Security, and Web Development. \
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, and Cloud Architecture.\
-✍️ &nbsp;In my free time, I pursue Blog Writing as a hobbie.\
 💬 &nbsp;I'm looking to collaborate on AIML Research Projects.\
 ✉️ &nbsp;How to reach me: email: sultanulislamovi@gmail.com .
 <!--📄 &nbsp;Check out my portfolio website at -->